root-225/deadsec/README.md

-# HK Consulting Website
+# deadsec Website

-A modern, responsive website for HK Consulting showcasing services in cloud computing, AI, cybersecurity, and digital transformation.
+A modern, responsive website for deadsec showcasing services in cloud computing, AI, cybersecurity, and digital transformation.

 ## 🚀 Features